Air Ambulance Crew + Team

 ECMO is short for extra-corporeal membrane oxygenation.
 Glenfield Hospital is the largest ECMO centre in the UK and is the only centre that provides a 24/7 mobile ECMO service.
 Over the past five years they have moved over 200 patients on ECMO by road and by air.
 The Children’s Air Ambulance assists the ECMO team by flying them and their equipment by helicopter to the critically ill patient - saving vital time.

-Embrace are the neonatal and paediatric transport service for Yorkshire and the Humber and are part of Sheffield Children's Hospital NHS Foundations Trust.
-They are based in Barnsley and undertake patient transfers for all children, from new-born infants up to teenagers, from within the Yorkshire region and beyond.
+The Embrace Yorkshire & Humber Infant & Children’s Transport Service (Embrace) are part of Sheffield Children's Hospital NHS Foundations Trust.
+They are based in Barnsley and undertake patient transfers for all children, from newborn infants up to teenagers, from within the Yorkshire region and beyond.
 They have achieved accreditation with the Commission on Accreditation of Medical Transport Systems (CAMTS) for road, helicopter and fixed wing patient transport.
 A flight from Leeds to London with Embrace and the Children's Air Ambulance can take just 60 minutes.

 Newborn Emergency Stabilisation & Transport Team